 - are having surgery

-Always tell your doctor about all the drugs and herbs you take, even those bought without a prescription.
-Ask your doctor if raw or bottled garlic might be helpful for your health, and whether or not it can interfere with your HIV treatment plan.
-Your pharmacist is also a great resource to ask about drug and drug supplement interactions.
+A person living with HIV should let their healthcare provider know about all the drugs and herbs they take, even those bought without a prescription.
+A healthcare provider can let them know if raw or bottled garlic might help their health and whether it can interfere with their HIV treatment plan.